 Visa trading.
 Sponsors sometimes illegally sell a worker’s visa to another employer while remaining the official sponsor.
 The new employer might not keep to the same terms as the original one, requiring different types of work or providing lower wages.

 Irregular residency status.
 Workers depend on sponsors to remain in the country legally because sponsors can invalidate their status for any reason.

 How do race and gender play into this?

 Racism often magnifies the inhumane treatment of darker-skinned African and South Asian workers.
-A 2020 UN report on racism in Qatar found that foreign workers of all income levels reported that their salaries depended on their countries of origin, and that “despite possessing professional degrees, some migrant workers reported being relegated to low-income jobs most commonly linked to and occupied by workers of their racial or ethnic group.”
+A 2020 UN report [PDF] on racism in Qatar found that foreign workers of all income levels reported that their salaries depended on their countries of origin, and that “despite possessing professional degrees, some migrant workers reported being relegated to low-income jobs most commonly linked to and occupied by workers of their racial or ethnic group.”